Robert F. Goheen: Biography

 Robert Francis Goheen was born on August 15, 1919, to Anne (Ewing) and Dr Robert H. H. Goheen in Vengurla, India, where both his parents were serving as Presbyterian medical missionaries.
-His early education through the tenth grade was at Kodaikanal International School in India.
+His early education through the tenth grade was at Kodai School in India.
 After moving to the United States in 1934, he completed his secondary school education at the Lawrenceville School in New Jersey in 1936.
 He then attended Princeton University, where he won the Moses Taylor Pyne Prize and graduated summa cum laude with an A.B. in classics in 1940 after completing a senior thesis titled "A Study of the Nature and Object of Tragedy."
 He was also an avid soccer player.

 During World War II, Goheen trained at Camp Ritchie and became one of many Ritchie Boys.
 His training as an intelligence officer at Ritchie during the war, in part, helped Goheen reach the rank of lieutenant colonel.
 He returned to Princeton after the war to pursue graduate studies, earning a Ph.D. in classics in 1948 after completing a doctoral dissertation titled "The imagery of Sophocles' Antigone (a study of poetic language and structure)."
 Goheen was one of the first four students to receive a fellowship from The Institute for Citizens & Scholars, established at Princeton to encourage war veterans to pursue a career in teaching.

 In 1942, Goheen married Margaret Skelly.
 They had four daughters (Anne, Trudi, Megan, and Elizabeth) and two sons (Stephen and Charley), who gave them 18 grandchildren, including the American novelist Megan Crane.

 Goheen was elected to the American Academy of Arts and Sciences in 1962 and the American Philosophical Society in 1986.